chenchenhuang/DeepONet_physics_inferring/README.md

-# DeepONet physics inferring for unknown parameters of partially-observable system
+# Inferring unknown parameters of partially-observable system using Physics-informed-DeepONet

 A framework to use Deep Operator Network to infer unknown parameters of partially-observable physical system.
 The sample problem we solve here is Allen-Cahn equation.